 - CMQV (MQM-CONSTANTS)

 1. The first MQ Call in the procedure division is MQCONN.
-This call establishes the connection with the queue manager of open system application.
+This call establishes the connection with the queue manager of the open system application.

 CALL 'MQCONN' USING WS-QMGR WS-HCONN WS-COMPCODE WS-REASON.